barryCFlynn/Pixel_Perfect/README.md

           inventoryitems = inventoryitems.filter(franchise__friendly_name__in=franchises)
           franchises = Franchise.objects.filter(friendly_name__in=franchises)

+11. No Image Placeholder Not Showing

+    **Bug**: noimage.png was still referenceing retired location MEDIA_URL

+    **Solution**: Update all refrences to noimage.png to {% static 'img/noimage.png' %}

 These are some of the key bugs encountered and the solutions implemented to resolve them.
 If you need more details or additional assistance, please let me know!

 <p align="right">(<a href="#table-of-content">back to top</a>)</p>